Elton Head Road, Rainhill, St Helens, Merseyside, WA9 5AG

-Reeve Court is subject to national lockdown restrictions as of 05 January 2021.
-Please do not visit this location unless your circumstances are exceptional.
-For more information about exceptional visits, what these restrictions mean for this community and how this may affect you, please visit our Covid-19 page.
+Reeve Court is subject to COVID-19 restrictions.
+As of 17 May 2021, we are now at stage 3 of the Roadmap out of lockdown.
+For more information about what these restrictions mean for this community and how this may affect you, please visit our Covid-19 page.

 Please be assured we have continuity plans in place to ensure care and catering services continue in some form.

 Thank you for helping our community to remain safe at this difficult time.